We are excited to announce 2019 GPU Hackathons!

 Costs and Prizes

 Events are free for participants.
-Organizers will provide a room, lunches, mentors and access to compute resources.
+Organizers will provide a meeting room, lunches, mentors and access to compute resources.
 Hackathons are a collaboration and not a competition.
 The only prizes offered are new levels of performance for your code, time with experts, ability to run on supercomputers and unforgettable experience that might bring you closer to a new paper or talk.

 Who Can I Contact With Questions?